Alliance Party (United States): 2020 presidential election

 On April 25, 2020, the party nominated businessman Rocky De La Fuente for president and historian Darcy Richardson for vice president.
-The ticket was approved by a vote of twenty four to two.
+The ticket was approved by a vote of twenty-four to two.
 The convention was conducted through Zoom, chaired by Jim Rex, and attended by delegates including Greg Orman, Brian Moore, and Michael Steinberg.

 On June 20, the Reform Party nominated De La Fuente and Richardson.
 De la Fuente defeated three other recognized candidates, Max Abramson, Souraya Faas, and Ben Zion.
 On June 23, the Natural Law Party of Michigan nominated De La Fuente and Richardson.
 On August 15, the American Independent Party nominated De La Fuente, but chose Kanye West rather than Richardson as their vice-presidential nominee.

 De La Fuente and Richardson received 88,238 votes in the presidential election, around 0.06% of the national total.
 Following the presidential election, the American Delta Party and the Independence Party of New York joined the Alliance Party.

+Policy positions

+In the Alliance Party's manifesto, they value addressing incidences of violence, the individual carbon footprint, social and economic mobility, children's education, and the transformation of the current American political system.

+Healthcare

+The Alliance Party's healthcare policy composes providing universal access to medically necessary care for primary, specialty, psychiatric, and emergency medical care.
+Additionally, the Alliance Party values universal healthcare access for all stages of pregnancy and postpartum care.
+Protection of public health, via the creation of a fully funded "Pandemic Task Force", and caring for elderly patients, are also valued in their healthcare policy.

+Gun control

+The Alliance Party values reducing easy and immediate access to firearms by instituting universal background checks, closing loopholes in firearm regulation, requiring state and federal agencies to relay information swiftly in a national background system, establishing a culture of gun safety, banning large-capacity magazines, banning modifications to weaponry, creation of a national red-flag law, and strengthening of mental health infrastructure.

+Environment

+The Alliance Party's environmental policy consists of a gradual transition from a fossil-fuel ran economy, establishing regulations on greenhouse gas emissions, protection of natural resources, strengthening and reinforcing community environmental sustainability, and investing into national lead pipe replacement.

+Income inequality

+The Alliance Party advocates for setting corporate tax rates to globally competitive levels, instituting a flat individual income tax and a progressive tax on wealth and estates, simplifying the tax code, raising the federal minimum wage, providing a universal basic income, and eliminating the cap on taxable earnings to reform Social Security.

+Electoral reform

+The Alliance Party values the institution of same-day voter registration for all unregistered voters, institution of Ranked Choice Voting, overturning Citizens United v.
+FEC, ensuring election integrity, mandating disclosure of tax returns, imposition of term limits on politicians, and introduction of a recall process.